Do you feel it?

 That’s why vision boards can be used as tools to help you live more intentionally.

 Vision Boards make it easy to think on purpose.
-They remind us of what we want to create in our lives.
+They remind you of what you want to create in your life.
 Simple as that.

 Now, it might seem like a funny concept that you need to actually remind yourself what you want, but it’s just supervising your mind.